Thomas Hughes (Australian politician): Biography

 During this time he joined the Labor Party, and was both president of the Metropolitan Council and a member of the state executive.
 He was selected to run for the party at a by-election on 18 November 1922 in East Perth, following the resignation of J. J. Simons, and won the seat.
 Shortly after his election on 20 December 1922, he married Lucy Olive Stone in Inglewood.
-In 1926, he resigned from the Labor Party and sat from then as an Independent Labor member; however he failed to retain the seat at the 1927 election, losing to railwayman and unionist James Kenneally.
+In 1926, he resigned from the Labor Party and sat from then as an Independent Labor member; however did not contest the seat at the 1927 election, the seat being won by railwayman and unionist James Kenneally.

 After this, he practiced as an accountant and as secretary of the Mental Nurses' Union.
 He also gained his bachelor of laws in 1932 and was admitted to the bar in 1936.

 Having unsuccessfully contested elections for his old seat in 1930, and for West Province in the legislative council in 1934, he was successful in unseating Kenneally, by this stage a minister in the Collier government.
 However, it emerged that he had been an undischarged bankrupt at the time of the poll, and was hence ineligible to run, and Kenneally successfully petitioned for the poll to be declared void.
 A by-election was called for 9 May 1936, and Hughes, who had resolved his status in the interim, won again against Kenneally.

 He sat as a member until 1943, before resigning to contest Division of Perth in the 1943 federal election.
 He was unsuccessful in this, and at the 1945 Fremantle by-election.

 He died aged 88 at the Home of Peace in Subiaco, and was buried in the Uniting Church section of Karrakatta Cemetery.